gracyashhh/T-rex-Game/README.md

 # T-rex-Game
-* It is this one One Favorite game from our childhood memory, that all of us would have played for sure and this being the first game that I've created myself makes me even more excited.
+* It is this one One Favorite game from our childhood memory, that all of us would have played for sure
 * I've added few more modifications for more fun and here you go:
   * Get Player name in the start of the game.
   * Added Background and border to the canvas.